italia/eudi-wallet-it-docs/docs/en/defined-terms.rst

      -
    * - Qualified Electronic Signature Provider
      - The Electronic Trust Service Provider responsible for the issuing of Qualified Electronic Signature certificates to the User.
      -
+   * - Qualified Electronic Attestation of Attributes Provider
+     - It represents the Issuer of (Q)EAAs.
+It is composed with the following components:

+        - OpenID4VCI Component: based on the "OpenID for Verifiable Credential Issuance" specification to release (Q)EAAs.
+        - Relying Party: Component to authenticate the User with the PID.
+The (Q)EAA Provider acts as a Verifier by sending a presentation request to the Wallet Instance, according to [`OpenID4VP`_].
+The Wallet Instance MUST have a valid PID, obtained in a previous time, to get authenticated with the (Q)EAA Provider.
+     -
+   * - PID Provider
+     - The entity that issues the eIDAS Person Identification Data (PID) to users.
+It is composed of:

+        - OpenID4VCI Component: based on the "OpenID for Verifiable Credential Issuance" specification  [`OpenID4VCI`_] to release the PID.
+        - National eID Relying Party: The component to authenticate the User with the national Digital Identity Providers, based on OpenID Connect Core 1.0 or SAML2.
+     -
+   * - National Identity Provider
+     - It represents preexisting identity systems based on SAML2 or OpenID Connect Core 1.0, already in production in each Member State (eg: the Italian SPID and CIE id schemes notified eIDAS with *LoA* **High**, see `SPID/CIE-OpenID-Connect-Specifications`_).
+     -
    * - Relying Party
      - A natural or legal person that implements an authentication system requiring electronic attribute attestation submissions as an authentication mechanism.